T3Voila/templavoilaplus/Documentation/SiteDevelopersManual/PageUserTsconfigReference/Index.rst

          boolean

    Description
-         Defines if the toolbar in the TemplaVoila Page Module is visible or not.
+         Defines if the toolbar in the TemplaVoilà!
+Plus Page Module is visible or not.
 By default it is visible as a row of tabs.

    Default